Drewsmits/Broker/README.md

 	BKController *controller = [BKController controller];

 Register your `NSManagedObject` with the controller in your main Core Data context.
 What this does is temporarily creates an `Employee` object in your context, traverses all it's properties and relationships, and builds an internal description of what makes an `Employee` object based on `NSEntityDescription` and `NSAttributeDescription`.
 These descriptions are used to transform JSON into the registered entity.
+This example assumes you have an `Emoloyee` object in your Core Data model with at least an `employeeId` attribute.

     [controller.entityMap registerEntityNamed:@"Employee"
                                withPrimaryKey:@"employeeId"